 Unlike many other legal firms, with us, you will be speaking to a Solicitor from day one, and all initial consultations will be free of charge and at no obligation to yourself.
 We will listen carefully and sensitively to the details of your case, and if we advise that you have a case in negligence with a reasonable chance of success, then we will deal with your claim for you on a No Win, No Fee basis.

-We also guarantee that you will keep the maximum amount of compensation; we do not deduct success fees from your damages, unlike many other law firms, meaning you keep more of your compensation.
+We also guarantee that you will keep the maximum amount of compensation; we offer discounts and highly success fees, unlike many other law firms, meaning you keep more of your compensation.

 It is best not to delay in getting the advice you need, given the time limitations in place, and you have nothing to lose in contacting us as you are under no obligation to proceed.
 Get in contact today and find out if you can claim for compensation.